GandeVishnu/HR-Analytics/README.md

    - Male employees make up a higher percentage of the workforce.

 2. **Salary Bands:**
-   - A large number of employees are in the low salary range (below ₹5K).
+   - Nearly 50% of employees earn less than ₹5K, suggesting potential for compensation adjustments.

-3. **Age Distribution:**
+3. **Age Group:**
    - Majority of employees are in the 26–35 years age group, indicating a relatively young workforce.

 4. **Education Distribution:**
    - Most employees come from Life Sciences and Medical fields, indicating a healthcare and research focus.

 5. **Overtime Work:**
-   - A significant portion of employees do not engage in overtime, which might reflect good work-life balance.
+   - 71% of employees do not work overtime—suggesting balanced workloads.

 6. **Business Travel Patterns:**
    - Departments like **Research & Development** and **Sales** have high numbers of employees traveling rarely.